 - Semi-metallic – Synthetic substances, plus metal compounds.
 Harder wearing than non-metallic, but harder on brake discs, and can give poor pedal feel until warm/hot.

 - Fully-metallic – Generally reserved for race applications.
 Can withstand huge temperatures, but need to be very hot to work effectively and are very hard wearing on discs.

 - Ceramic-metallic – Composed of a dense ceramic material and copper strands.
 The most expensive of all the pad materials, consistent performance whatever the temperature, extremely quiet operation and brake dust that doesn't stick to your wheels!

 Other ways to tell when your brake pads need to be changed

 Have a look

-You need not be a mechanic to identify if your pads need changing.
-Brake pads are made of two parts; the metal carrier and the friction pad.
-It’s the latter that presses on the disc, thus stopping the car.
-When new, this friction pad will be around 10cm thick.
-The legal limit is 1.5mm.
-Anything in between is legal, but the less pad you have, the more ineffective the brakes will be.
-Less friction material means the less heat dissipation, which in turn means your brakes could overheat.
+You don't need to be a mechanic to identify if your pads need changing.
+Brake pads are made of two parts: the metal carrier and the friction pad.
+It’s the latter that presses on the disc, stopping the car.
+When new, this friction pad will be around 10mm thick.
+It may sound obvious but the less pad you have, the more ineffective the brakes will be.
+Less friction material means less heat dissipation, which in turn means your brakes could overheat.
 As such, you really want to be changing your pads when you have around 3-4mm of friction material left.

-If you drive through the friction material, you’re gong to go metal on metal.
+If you exhaust the friction material, you’re going to go metal on metal.
 This means the metal pad carrier will be pressing on the disc.
 You will feel this and hear it through the pedal.
 It will vibrate and rumble when you apply the brakes.